Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 But, there is a better way.

-With a full-featured cloud cost intelligence platform, such as CloudZero, you can uncover cost metrics that are difficult to measure with traditional AWS cost management tools.
+Using CloudZero, a full-featured cloud cost intelligence platform, you can discover cost metrics that are hard to measure using traditional AWS cost management tools.

 The CloudZero platform empowers engineers, finance, and executives to measure unit costs, such as COGS, cost per customer, cost per product, cost per feature, cost per development team, and more.